 I’m Hana Schank.
 I usually have about a thousand jobs at the same time, and I don’t even drink coffee.
 This is my writing site, though I also have a site for my user experience company.
-I write personal essays, travel stories, and have reported pieces on education, technology, chess, science fairs, and a range of other geeky stuff.
+I write primarily about women, technology, and personal essays, but have also reported pieces on education, chess, science fairs, and a range of other geeky stuff.
 I’m generally fascinated by human behavior — why people do the things they do — and I follow that interest wherever it takes me.

 Most of the year I live in Brooklyn, NY, along with five billion other people who write and do digital experience stuff.
 For about a month or two each year I leave and go some place with my family where people think being a writer and user experience designer are unique and exciting jobs.
 But we always come back to Brooklyn because I can’t live without sidewalks.

 I like to write long.
 So, really, I could write a lot more.
 It’s kind of killing me not to.
 But I also know that web writing is supposed to be pithy.
 So, if you want to hear more just contact me.
 I’ve always got more to say.